 Genesis of the Project.
 The IGRs were started in Lusaka in 1999.
 At that time priests and sisters who were trained spiritual directors accompanied the retreatants.
-It soon became clear from the numbers of parishioners registering to make these retreats that we needed to think about how we could train the laity to do this ministry since there were not enough spiritual directors available.
-From 2001-2002 A full time Spiritual Directors training course was run for eight sisters, one priest and six lay men and women.
-At the completion it was decided to change this course into a shorter simpler version given only on weekends and specifically aimed to train people to accompany retreatants through a week of Individually Guided Prayer using scripture.
+It soon became clear from the number of parishioners registering to make these retreats that we needed to think about how we could train the laity to do this ministry since there were not enough spiritual directors available.
+From 2001-2002 A full-time Spiritual Directors training course was run for eight sisters, one priest, and six lay men and women.
+At the completion it was decided to change this course into a shorter simpler version given only on the weekends and specifically aimed to train people to accompany retreatants through a week of Individually Guided Prayer using scripture.

 What is to be achieved: The training local Zambians as Prayer Guides in order to provide Individually Guided Retreats to Parishioners of Catholic Churches in Zambia.

 What changes are to be effected?
 The changes to be effected are within the students themselves.
 Our three goals are that by the completion of the course the participants will have: –

 - Grown in self-knowledge, human development, prayer and their personal relationship with God.